 4) Conduct Dedication Ceremonies

 Most churches celebrate Parent/Child Dedication ceremonies during the year.
 Do the same for foster families.
 When they bring in a new placement pray for them in front of the church and have the body commit to support them!
+(Don't bring the child up, just the parents.)

 5) Host Date Night Childcare